TarinPairor/antbib-frontend/README.md

 5. `/email-thread-summarizer` - Email Summary Page:
    - Allows you to paste email threads for AI-generated summaries.

+### Creating Tasks

+In the `/dashboard` page, you can create tasks by clicking on the `Create Task` button at the top of the screen.
+You can then fill in the task details, including the title, description, status, tags, start date, end date, priority, and assignee.
+Once you have filled in the details, you can click on the `Ok` button to create the task.

+- Tags: Tags are used to categorize tasks and make them easier to filter.
+You can add multiple tags to a task by separating them with commas.

+### Updating Tasks

+In the `/dashboard` page, you can update tasks by clicking on the `Edit` button next to the task you want to update.
+You can then edit the task details and click on the `Ok` button to save the changes.
+If you assign someone to a task, they will receive a notification in their inbox.

 ## Database Schema

 ### User Table